Huntington's disease-like syndrome

 Huntington's disease-like syndromes (HD-like syndromes, or HDL syndromes) are a family of inherited neurodegenerative diseases that closely resemble Huntington's disease (HD) in that they typically produce a combination of chorea, cognitive decline or dementia and behavioural or psychiatric problems.

 Types

 HDL1

 HDL1 is an unusual, autosomal dominant familial prion disease.
 Only described in one family, it is caused by an eight-octapeptide repeat insertion in the PRNP gene.
 More broadly, inherited prion diseases in general can mimic HD.

 HDL2

 HDL2 is the most common HD-like syndrome and is caused by CTG/CAG triplet expansions in the JPH3 gene encoding junctophilin-3.
 It is almost exclusively restricted to populations of African descent and is actually more common than Huntington's disease in Black South Africans.
+Full penetrance occurs in people with 40 repeats or more.
+A South African study in 2024 examined eight individuals with HDL2 and found their repeat numbers varied from 45 to 63, with the median number being 52.
+The same study found that increasing repeat number is correlated with greater cognitive and behavioural impairment, but less chorea.

 HDL3

 HDL3 is a rare, autosomal recessive disorder linked to chromosome 4p15.3.
 It has only been reported in two families, and the causative gene is unidentified.